 - Allow free movement of the legs and feet, making sure blankets are not restrictive (i.e. lying uncovered to allow kicking and bending at the knees and hips, which will prepare your babies limbs for walking).

-- Be aware that foot deformities will generally not grow out themselves and should be monitored or treated by a professional.
+- Be aware that foot deformities will generally not grow out themselves and professional treatment and monitoring is advisable.

 Starting to Walk:

 The age of walking may differ significantly from child to child.
-Therefore it is important not to rush or force your baby to walk, it will happen within a normal time frame between 10 and 16 months.
-In fact, some baby walkers if used prematurely can place increased stress on their little bones and muscles, causing detrimental effects to their lower limb development.
+Therefore it is important not to rush/force your baby to walk, it will happen within a time frame between 10 and 16 months.
+In fact, some baby walkers if used prematurely can place increased stress on their little bones and muscles.
+This causes detrimental effects to their lower limb development.

 Shoes that are hard and inflexible can make walking difficult and uncomfortable for your toddler.
 They are not necessary in the first couple of years of growth, as walking barefoot allows natural strengthening of the muscles, tendons and ligaments in the foot.
 Shoes should only be worn for protection outside and be very lightweight and flexible.